apache/arrow-site/docs/r/reference/write_delim_dataset.md

     containing quotes ("), cell delimiters (,) or line endings (\r, \n), (following RFC4180).
 If values contain these characters, an error is caused when attempting to write.

+- preserve_order:

+  Preserve the order of the rows.

 ## Value